bitterfox/hamlet/README.md

 // However, construction of object might be noisy
 // Since too large constructor or requires many setters call

-// Sometimes you write assert for field assertThat(user.getId(), is(1L));
+// Sometimes you write assert for a only few fields assertThat(user.getId(), is(1L));
 assertThat(user.getName(), is("name"));